osrf/gazebo_tutorials/joint_events/tutorial.md

 It also contains 2 joints:

-  - `fix`, a fixed joints that prevents the `base` link from moving in the world.
+  - `fix`, a fixed joint that prevents the `base` link from moving in the world.
   - `my_joint`, a revolute joint that allows the needle to rotate around the center of the "base" link

 The force, velocity and position of `my_joint` will trigger events.